c++ - Why is template overload a better match than a simple conversion? -

 - (1.6)

-function template specialization, or, if not that,- [inapplicable bullet omitted]
+f1not function template specialization ,f2function template specialization, or, if not that,- [inapplicable bullet omitted]

 2 if there 1 viable function better function other viable functions, 1 selected overload resolution; otherwise call ill-formed.